ULTRACAM Observing Checklist

 - Do you need a filter change?

-- Go up to do the hardware checks (no water leaks, etc)
+- If you're on La Silla, go up to do the hardware checks (no water leaks, etc)

 - Make sure no lights are on anywhere.